Best Roofing Software in 2026: CRM, Estimating, and Project Management

 Best for: Small-to-mid roofing contractors (1–15 crews) who want simplicity without sacrificing features

-Jobber is a general field service platform that works well for roofing because the core workflow (estimate → schedule → invoice) is universal.
+Jobber is a general field service platform that works well for roofing.
+The core workflow (estimate → schedule → invoice) is universal.
 It’s less roofing-specific than JobNimbus but more affordable and easier to learn.

 Key Roofing Features: